timathomas/archive_thomas_cv/index.md

 ### In Progress {#Progress}

-Thomas, Timothy A. “Towards a Theory of Eviction Ecology: Local and Extra-Local Neighborhood Effects” :
+Thomas, Timothy A. “Towards a Theory of Eviction Ecology: Local and Extra-Local Neighborhood Effects.”

-Thomas, Timothy A. and Michael Babb.
-“Neighborhood Change & Displacement: Re-imagining the Concentric Zone Theory to Measure Migration from Gentrification.”
 :

+Thomas, Timothy A. "Evictions and Homelessness”
+:

 Thomas, Timothy A. and Michael Esposito.
 “Health & Racial Neighborhood Segregation: A Multi-City Comparison.”
+:

+Thomas, Timothy A. and Michael Babb.
+“Neighborhood Change & Displacement: Re-imagining the Concentric Zone Theory to Measure Migration from Gentrification.”
 :

 Thomas, Timothy A. and Ryan Gabriel.
 “Segregation within Integration: Exploring Micro- Level Segregation in Seattle’s Integrated Tracts Using Spatial & Qualitative Analysis.”
 :

 Thomas, Timothy A. “Revisiting Crime Hot-Spot Interventions: Displacement, Longevity, & Neighborhood Impacts.”
 :

 ----